magento/devdocs/guides/v2.2/cloud/architecture/pro-architecture.md

   - /guides/v2.2/cloud/discover-arch.html
   - /guides/v2.2/cloud/reference/discover-arch.html
   - /guides/v2.3/cloud/reference/discover-arch.html
+  - /guides/v2.2/cloud/architecture/pro-architecture-legacy.html
+  - /guides/v2.3/cloud/architecture/pro-architecture-legacy.html

 functional_areas:
   - Cloud
 ---

 Your {{site.data.var.ece}} Pro architecture supports a maximum of **eight** environments that you can use to develop, test, and launch your store.
 Each environment contains a database and a web server:

 - **Integration**—Provides a single environment branch, and you can create up to four additional, environment branches.
 This allows for a maximum of five _active_ branches deployed to Platform-as-a-Service (PaaS) containers.
 - **Staging**—Provides a single environment branch deployed to dedicated Infrastructure-as-a-Service (IaaS) containers.
 - **Production**—Provides a single environment branch deployed to dedicated Infrastructure-as-a-Service (IaaS) containers.
 - **Global Master**—Provides a `master` branch deployed to Platform-as-a-Service (PaaS) containers.

-{% include cloud/note-pro-legacy.md %}

 The following table summarizes the differences between environments: